Child Custody And Visitation Issues For Military Parents In Texas

 Child custody can be among the most complicated aspects of any divorce or breakup, and for military parents the issues involved can be even more complex.
 When members of the military divorce in Texas, one of the biggest questions they may have is how their child custody and visitation rights will be affected by deployment.

-When a custodial parent is deployed, Texas law provides that he or she may ask the court to designate another person to take temporary custody of the child.
+When a custodial parent is deployed for military duty, Texas law provides that he or she may ask the court to designate another person to take temporary custody of the child.
 In order of preference, the court may award temporary child custody to:

 - The child’s noncustodial parent